-- Sell Signal – When a price pattern enters and breaks through the cloud downwards from above this is a bearish sign.
+- Sell Signal – When a price pattern enters and breaks through the cloud downwards from above, this is a bearish sign.

-- Buy Signal – When a price pattern enters the cloud from below and breaks out up through/above the cloud this is a bullish sign.
+- Buy Signal – When a price pattern enters the cloud from below and breaks out up through/above the cloud, this is a bullish sign.

 - Potential Trend Change – The Cloud can also indicate a good area of support or resistance.
 As price moves sideways near the cloud is can signal a change in momentum.

-Ichimoku 7 Point Technical Analysis
+Ichimoku 7 Step Technical Analysis

-- Moving forward to November 2007, the market enters the cloud from above and the ensuing Bear market takes hold.
+- Moving forward to November 2007, the market enters the cloud from above, and the ensuing Bear market takes hold.

-- On the volume pane (middle panel) we see that on both occasions the bottom of the market took place on reducing volume.
+- On the volume pane (middle panel), we see that on both occasions, the bottom of the market took place on reducing volume.

 - We also see the MACD Histogram (weekly), has remained bullish since entering the cloud in 2009 as it did in 2003.

-4 Rules for using the Ichimoku Cloud
+4 Golden Rules To Interpret Ichimoku Cloud

 - When the Stock Price exits from the Ichimoku cloud upwards, crossing above the cloud, this is a very positive sign.

-- When the Stock Price exits the cloud downwards this is a negative sign.
+- When the Stock Price exits the cloud downwards, this is a negative sign.

 - When the Stock Price is in the cloud, this is a period of consolidation or essentially sideways movement.

-- When the price stays above the cloud this suggests a continued up-trend.
+- When the price stays above the cloud, this suggests a continued up-trend.

-Ichimoku Summary & Further Reading.
+Ichimoku Cloud Summary

-Watch our Guide to Stock Charts Including Japanese Candlestick Charts
+Video Guide to Japanese Candlestick Charts

-Learn Stock Market Trading and Investing with our "Trading Academy FREE" 10 Modules, Videos + 2 eBooks.
+Learn Stock Market Trading and Investing with our "Trading Academy FREE" 10 Modules, Videos + 3 eBooks.
 Click Here to join our 34,000+ Members